 Here are a few ways to make “espresso” or very strong coffee:

-- Traditional Coffee, Strongly Brewed: it’s easy and super accessible.
+• Traditional Coffee, Strongly Brewed: it’s easy and super accessible.
 You will need less water in your coffee-to-water ratio when brewing coffee.
-The general recommendation is a 15:1 ratio of water to coffee for a strong brew.
+The general recommendation is a 15:1 ratio of water to coffee grounds for a strong brew.
 Ultimately, it depends on your preferences.

 Consider this: if you are using strongly brewed coffee instead of espresso, use less milk for a more authentic latte flavor.

 There isn’t really a wrong way to assemble an iced latte.
 For a simple iced latte, I like to add ice to the glass first, then pour over the espresso, then the milk.
-It’s truly that simple!
+It’s truly that easy to make!

-If adding simple syrup to flavor the latte, I do like to add the espresso to the glass with the syrup before adding ice in order to stir them together and make sure the flavoring is incorporated throughout (as seen in this lavender iced latte!).
+If adding simple syrup to flavor the latte, I recommend adding the espresso to the glass along with the syrup and stirring them together.
+This helps make sure the flavoring is incorporated throughout the entire drink (as seen in this lavender iced latte!).

 What Kind of Milk is Best for an Iced Latte?